-- a) The municipality may, to encourage payment, and to reward good payers consider, from time to time, incentives for the payment of accounts. - b) Such incentive schemes, if introduced, will be reflected in annual budgets as additional expenditure. - c) Incentive measures may be implemented as per Council resolution. - d) Where a customer is prepared to settle the account with a once off payment, the municipality will write off 100% interest charged and 40% of the outstanding capital amount on the amount in arrears for the period 180 days+. - e) The CFO is fully delegated to approve 100% of interest charged on settlement of accounts. - f) The incentive will be available from 01 June 2022 until 30 June 2023.
+- a) The municipality may, to encourage payment, and to reward good payers consider, from time to time, incentives for the payment of accounts. - b) Such incentive schemes, if introduced, will be reflected in annual budgets as additional expenditure. - c) Incentive measures may be implemented as per Council resolution. - d) The CFO is fully delegated to approve 100% of interest charged on settlement of accounts if the interest balance does not exceed 5% of the capital balance. - e) If a debtor makes an arrangement and stick to it for a period of 12 months or less, council may write-off the interest charges levied on the date of the arrangement.
+This write-off of interest will happen when the final payment is made and account is up to date.